 Sympathetic Nervous System - Activated when we’re under threat to prepare our bodies for FIGHT (anger) or FLIGHT (“get me out of here”) by moving blood to the heart and muscles (to help us move fast) and away from the digestive tract.

-- Constriction of blood vessels to needed areas
+- Constrict blood vessels to move blood to needed areas

-- Increase in heart rate (“my heart was about to jump out of my chest”)
+- Increased heart rate (“my heart was about to jump out of my chest”)

-- Decreased blood flow to the gut (“butterflies in my stomach”)
+- Decrease blood flow to the gut (“butterflies in my stomach”)

-- Decreased intestinal activity ("knot in my stomach")
+- Decrease intestinal activity ("knot in my stomach")

-- Increased respiratory rate (“can’t catch my breath”)
+- Increase respiratory rate (“can’t catch my breath”)

-- Dilation of bronchioles - so more oxygen can be taken to needed muscles
+- Dilate bronchioles - so more oxygen can reach needed muscles

-- Immune system activation (aka inflammation) - so you can survive the potential trauma or infection.
+- Activate Immune system (aka inflammation) - so you can survive the potential or pending trauma or infection.

 Parasympathetic Nervous System- The BRAKE on the sympathetic nervous system that allows us to REST and DIGEST.
 The VAGUS is the main component.